 In fact, it’s really great to just leave this on the ground and let the kids move and work around it.
 This is especially true if you have kids of varying sizes.

 If you do try it on the fence, use washable paint, hose the fence down asap, and use dawn + water for any paint that’s being fussy.

-Time to peel off the tape (and I learned a trick!)
+Tip – How to peel off the tape

 I have learned from the past to WAIT on peeling up the paint.
 Whenever I rush it, my paint and the cardboard peel.

 Instead, let the paint fully dry: a full 24 hours just to be safe.
 Makes a HUGE difference.
 I also go slowly, alternating directions to avoid tearing.

 Once, when I was being EXTRA, I added a little heat via a hair dryer and that was like magic for peeling off the tape.
 But that’s a lot of work so I only advocate for it in special cases, like if you are giving this art as a gift.

 Yes, but use this trick: It’s ironic that washable paint doesn’t always feel super washable.
 If washable paint gets on your child’s clothing, try this: rinse it with warm water and apply hand soap.
 Rub the fabric against itself to activate the soap.
 Add a little more and soap, then let it sit for about 15 minutes.
 Rinse and repeat until the stain comes out before you ever toss it in the wash.

 Whenever you are ready and feel like they’re enjoy the experience AND it won’t become an all you can eat, non-toxic paint buffet.
 My best advice, though: try.
 Don’t wait.
 Give it a go on a small scale.
 This is like a food exposure.
 Little by little, let them grow and learn how to use paint.